bhauman/lein-figwheel/doc/editor_repls.md

 Yes not only does a ClojureScript REPL need to compile your expressions and ship them off to an evaluation env but it also needs to work across an nREPL connection.
-This currently doesn't work very well as evidenced by failures in various software version combinations.
+This currently doesn't work very well as evidenced by many failures in various software version combinations.

 **So be wary of setting up an nREPL workflow for CLJS.** Do not expect it to be easy or to just work.

-I do not recommend it at all.
+At this time I do not reccomend nREPL for CLJS development unless you have a lot of experience with all the moving parts of CLJS, nREPL etc.

 #### My Editor REPL recommendations

-If you are just starting out I would use the console REPL because it's aready set up and ready to go, complexity conquered!
+If you are just starting out I would use the Figwheel console REPL because it's aready set up and ready to go, complexity conquered!

-There is a cost to setting up other REPLs and this can lead to a long experience of "having no fun whatsoever".

-Here are my top recommendations:
+If you want a REPL in your editor here are my top recommendations:

 **Emacs**:   use `inf-clojure` as described on the [wiki page](https://github.com/bhauman/lein-figwheel/wiki/Running-figwheel-with-Emacs-Inferior-Clojure-Interaction-Mode)